Communication Sciences and Disorders, BS

 BIO SCI 202 Anatomy and Physiology I 4

-COMSDIS 210 Survey of Communication Disorders 3
+COMSDIS 210 Survey of Communication Disorders (GER SBS) 3

 CHPS 222 Language of Medicine 3